-1.5 Evaluation, Management and Resources
+1.5.
+Evaluation, management and resources

-1.5.1 Overview of Activity 5 - Evaluation, Management and Resources
+1.5.1.
+Activity 5 - Evaluation, management and resources - overview

 The horizontal activities supporting the Executive Director and the Agency are strategy and business planning and reporting, the Integrated Management System (IMS), deployment of the communications strategy, and providing legal advice.
 This activity also covers areas such as human resources, procurement, finance, accounting, ICT and facilities.
 In addition, there are the transversal tasks of economic evaluations (including early assessments and impact assessment, monitoring of railway indicators and comprehensive policy evaluations), international relations management, railway research coordination (in particular the provision of support for Shift2Rail), establishing common understandings, stakeholder management (e.g. the networks of Representative Bodies, NSAs, NIBs) and the preparation of the implementation of the Fourth Railway Package.